-A major issue for any knowledge-based Internet resource – such as the HealthInfoNet – is ensuring the quality of its materials.
+A major issue for any knowledge-based web resource is ensuring the quality of its materials.
 We address quality assurance by way of:

-- our Advisory Board and reference and steering groups.
+- our Advisory Board and reference group members

-- a network of HealthInfoNet Consultants, whose functions include peer-review of any substantial academic materials to be added to the site.
+- our network of HealthInfoNet Consultants, whose functions include peer-review of any substantial academic materials to be added to the site.
 Depending on the nature of the material to be added, our Consultants can also play a more direct role in the development of the material itself.
-To date, around 110 senior Indigenous and non-Indigenous people have been appointed as HealthInfoNet Consultants.
-(As well as their peer-review role, our Consultants – who are leading experts within various areas of Indigenous health – also serve as an informal reference group by providing guidance in their individual areas of expertise and assist in the identification and collection of other materials.)
+There are over 100 senior Aboriginal and Torres Strait Islander and non-Indigenous people appointed as HealthInfoNet Consultants.
+(As well as their peer-review role, our Consultants – who are leading experts within various areas of Aboriginal and Torres Strait Islander health – also serve as an informal reference group by providing guidance in their individual areas of expertise and assist in the identification and collection of other materials.)

 View list of HealthInfoNet Consultants.